- We advise you to reconsider your need to travel to Tunisia because of the high threat of terrorist attack.

 Safety and security

-A state of emergency remains in place until at least 21 February 2016.
+A state of emergency remains in place and has been extended by the Tunisian Government until 22 June 2016.

 There is a high threat of terrorism in Tunisia.
 Some of the recent terrorist attacks and plots have targeted foreign tourists.
 Further terrorist attacks are likely, including in tourist areas.
 Local authorities continue arrests and disruptions of alleged militants involved in planning attacks.
 Travellers should remain vigilant in public places and follow the instructions of local authorities.